fredmaiaarantes/simpletasks/README.md

 #### Schemas

-Schemas are a way to ensure that the data coming from the frontend is as expected and sanitized.
+Schemas are a way to ensure that the data coming from the front is as expected and sanitized.

 We have decided to use `simpl-schema`, attaching it to our collection as you can see in `api/tasks/tasks.collection.js`.
 By doing this, all data that goes into our Database is validated and follows the structure we defined.
 You can see how a Task is structured, and having that schema, we can start implementing methods and publications.

-Don't forget to check [simpl-schema docs](https://www.npmjs.com/package/simpl-schema) in case of doubts on how to use it.
+Don't forget to check [simpl-schema docs](https://www.npmjs.com/package/simpl-schema) in case of doubts about how to use it.

 #### Server Connection

-Following the idea of having a folder for each feature, and if it connects to the frontend, we need to provide a way to connect.
+Following the idea of having a folder for each feature, and if it connects to the front end, we need to provide a way to connect.

 Meteor works similarly to [tRPC](https://trpc.io/) and [Blitz.js](https://blitzjs.com/).
 This model has server functions that get called through a Remote Procedure Call (RPC).
 In this template, calls that are related to tasks are in the `api/tasks/tasks.methods.js` folder.